iamvkm/portfolio/content/posts/2021-07-18-mutual-funds-intro.md

 ### What are mutual funds?

 Let me tell you this in lame simple words.
 There is a person who is professionally called Fund Manager.
 Suppose he has 1000 customers.
-These customers could be anyone, a student, a housewife, a business-man, a waiter or anyone.
+These customers could be anyone, a student, a housewife, a business-man, a waiter or anyone else.

 Now he takes some amount of money from all of them every month.
 Say a student gives ₹500, housewife gives ₹1000, waiter gives ₹100, and so on.
 And collecting all of it, the Fund Manager has say ₹5,00,000 rupees.
 Now this manager would put this money into stock market.